ics-jku/epex-formal-rv32-model/README.md

 # epex-model
 This project contains a formal 32-bit RISC-V model for program synthesis at the instruction level.
-Program synthesis is performed by first specifying the initial (pre) register values and the target (post) register values ans then solving using an smt solver.
-If a program that satisfies these conditions exists it
+Program synthesis is performed by first specifying the initial (pre) register values and the target (post) register values and then solving the instance using an smt solver.

 ## Usage
 To generate an smt2 description for *i* unrolled instructions run `make smt n=i`.